stevana/hot-swapping-state-machines2/README.md

-One way to define a such counter is to `{ReadCount, IncrCount}` as input, the state can be an integer and the output to be a tagged union where in the read case we return an integer and in the increment case we return an acknowledgement (unit or void type).
+One way to define a such counter is to `{ReadCount, IncrCount}` as input, the state can be an integer and the output to be a tagged union where in the read case we return an integer and in the increment case we return an acknowledgment (unit or void type).
 Given these types, the state machine function of the counter can be defined as follows:

 ```python